firedancer-io/firedancer/book/guide/configuring.md

     bank_tile_count = 4
 ```

-By default Firedancer has set the count of each tile so that the system
+It is suggested to run as many tiles as possible and tune the tile
-can handle transactions from a 25GiB NIC at line rate.
-Except for the
+counts for maximum system throughput so that the Solana network can run
-warning noted above, it is suggested to run as many tiles as possible
+faster.
+There are some example tuned configurations in the
-so that the Solana network can run faster.
+`src/app/fdctl/config/` folder to work from.

 ## Ledger
 By default, Firedancer stores the ledger in a scratch directory, defined